TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/veryhigh.rst

 file or a buffer, but they will not let you interact in a more detailed way with the interpreter.

-Several of these functions accept a start symbol from the grammar as a parameter.
+Several of these functions accept a start symbol kutoka the grammar as a parameter.
 The available start symbols are :const:`Py_eval_input`, :const:`Py_file_input`, and :const:`Py_single_input`.
 These are described following the functions which accept them as parameters.